blitterated/docker-dev-env/Docker Dev Environment.md

 I'm not so worried about a single process running isolated in Docker as I am having an isolated filesystem that is unpolluted with dependencies and runtimes from other projects.
 In return, neither can this isolated filesystem pollute the host OS'.

+## Intent
+* This concept is not for creating containers ready for production deployment.
+Instead the intent is to code without polluting the developers' machines, and to deploy the project to a production runtime that is not container based.
+It's simply another way to achieve a deeper kind of segregation along the lines of virtualenv or asdf.

+## Goals
+* Segregate project dependencies and runtimes from the host OS
+* Run project code and tests in the container
+* Keep code on host OS, use bind mounts not volumes
+* Edit code with tools on host OS

+### Questions
+* If nothing needs to be running in the container, then what's going to be running when the container is started?
+* Do we need a container if just a union mount filesystem will do?
+    * Yes you need a container.
+The filesystems are unioned in the kernel.

+### Strectch Goals
+* Have an init process running
+   * spin up services that may be needed such as ssh and syslog
+   * catch zombie processes
+* ssh key forwarding from host with ssh-agent
+   * Is this needed?
+The main usecase is git cloning, but if the files are stored on the host's filesystem then we don't need git or ssh access in the container.
+* logging issues with syslog
+   * Is this needed?
+The only usecase is if the code in question will be run in the container for testing.
+More than likely, this will be true.
+We will run the code in the container.
+The runtime *is* one of the dependencies.

 ## Setup the repo

 ```sh